8 Ayurvedic Remedies For Thyroid Problems You Should Try

 Called “Pathya Apathya,” this diet regimen suggests the inclusion of neem leaves, old rice that’s nearly a year old, parval or pointed gourd, and corn, while avoiding avoid certain foods (like the ones mentioned here) that can aggravate kapha.9

 For hyperthyroidism, a vata and pitta imbalance disorder, have milk, ghee, walnuts, and bananas.

 Hyperthyroidism, by contrast, is a sign of a vata and pitta imbalance.
-Consuming plenty of dairy products by way of milk or ghee can help.
-Fresh fruit like melons, bananas, and dry fruit including walnuts and dates can abate the vata and pitta.10
+Consuming plenty of dairy products like milk and ghee can help.
+Fresh fruits like melons and bananas and dry fruit including walnuts and dates can abate the vata and pitta.10

 Practice fish posture and shoulder stand to massage the thyroid gland.
 Practice ujjayi pranayama for hypothyroidism and shitali breathing for hyperthyroidism.